Psiphon-Inc/psiphon-windows/src/webui/README.md

 ## TODO

-* BUG: Egress region combo is bad in RTL
-* Keep existing feedback page translations
+* Add banner click event.
+Add info-link and click event.
 * Clean up psiclient code.
 Clean up unused files, like feedback.html and feedback.bmp.
+* Keep existing feedback page translations
 * Write descriptions for all i18n messages
 * More elaborate connection animation?
 * Need higher-res Psiphon logo
+* Need new logo app icon
 * Will a long disconnect hang UI?
 Probably.
 But is that avoidable in JS, or just because Stop() blocks and is called from message queue handler?
 * Bug?
 Psiphon doesn't consistently launch on Win7+IE9?
 Only in VM?
 * Come up with new spec for banner ads.
 Larger, PNG, maybe with transparency.
 * Automation: Switch to VS2013.
 Banner changes/support.
 * Maybe don't use custom font, since it looks even less like a native app?
 Or just use it for headings?
+* Minimize to systray

 * UI feedback from user:
   - put region selector in connect tab; people will feel like they're doing something